basecamp/bcx-api/sections/files.md

 Some notes on files:

 * Files can only be attached to one "attachable".
-* Check out the [comments API](https://github.com/37signals/bcx-api/blob/master/sections/comments.md) or [todos API](https://github.com/37signals/bcx-api/blob/master/sections/todos.md) to see how to attach files to those endpoints.
+* Check out the [comments API](https://github.com/37signals/bcx-api/blob/master/sections/comments.md) or [messages API](https://github.com/37signals/bcx-api/blob/master/sections/messages.md) to see how to attach files to those endpoints.

 Create attachment
 -----------------

 * `POST /attachments.json` uploads a file.
 The request body should be the binary data of the attachment.
-Make sure to set the `CONTENT_TYPE` and `CONTENT_LENGTH` header.
+Make sure to set the `Content-Type` and `Content-Length` headers.

 Once the upload is successful, we'll give you a token back that you'll need to save locally to attach the file.

 ```json
 {